ayaz-alam/HostelUtilityApp/README.md

 ## Complaint Management and Information distribution platform

 ## Overview
 We were asked to design an **Android App** that would allow college students and faculty to register complaints at the **Individual level** ,or at the **Hostel level** .
-The frontend was developed using **Android Studios** and the backend is made using **firebase** api.
+The frontend was developed using **Android Studios** and the backend is made using **Firebase** api.
 The frontend and backend communicate using the help of API calls.

 ## Developer
 * [Ayaz Alam](https://github.com/AyazGeek)